LaunchCode-Education-Archived/csharp-web-development/src/chapters/control-flow-and-collections/dictionary.rst

 dictionary.
 This means specifying both key and value data types, which are allowed to be different types for a given dictionary.

-We suggest you run another version of the gradebook program called ``DictionaryGradebook`` in Visual Studio Code.
+We suggest you run another version of the gradebook program called ``DictionaryGradebook`` in Visual Studio.
 This program lives in the `csharp-web-dev-lsn2controlflowandcollections <https://github.com/LaunchCodeEducation/csharp-web-dev-lsn2controlflowandcollections>`_ repository.
 If you haven't forked and cloned the repository, you should do so now.